LWHK/LWHK-Simplified-Chinese-Translation/README.md

-# EBWizardy-Chinese-Simplified-Translation
+# EBWizardy-Simplified-Chinese-Translation
-A Chinese Simplified Translation of wizardy
+A  Simplified Chinese Translation of wizardy